firasuke/awesome-systemd/README.md

 - [dbus-native](https://github.com/diwic/dbus-rs/tree/master/dbus-native): An
 experimental crate that replaces some functions in the libdbus C library with similar functions written in Rust
+- [dbus-pure](https://github.com/Arnavion/dbus-pure): A pure Rust implementation
+of a D-Bus client
 - [dinit-dbus](https://github.com/chimera-linux/dinit-dbus): A D-Bus interface
 to dinit built upon libdinitctl
 - [kdbus](https://freedesktop.org/wiki/Software/systemd/kdbus/): A transport